scionproto/scion/doc/ControlPlanePKI.md

 must be met:

 - All votes must be issued with the offline root key authenticated by the previous TRC.
-- The number of votes must be greater than or equal to the `VotingQuorum` parameter of the previous TRC.

 Compared to the regular update, the restriction that voting ASes with changed online key must cast a vote is lifted.
 This allows replacing the online and offline key of a voting AS that has lost